angulardart/site-angulardart/src/angular/guide/template-syntax.md

 <div id="no-side-effects"></div>
 ### Expression guidelines

-Template expressions can make or break an application.
+Template expressions can make or break an app.
 Please follow these guidelines:

 * [No visible side effects](#no-visible-side-effects)